EMDR Therapy

 Adaptive Information Processing

-Adaptive Information Processing (AIP) is a theory based on the idea that your brain stores traumatic memories differently than non-traumatic ones.
-Each time you recall the trauma, your brain reinforces the attached negative emotions.
+Adaptive Information Processing (AIP) is a theory that suggests that your brain stores traumatic memories differently from non-traumatic ones.
+Whenever you recollect the trauma, your brain strengthens the associated negative emotions.
+The goal of Eye Movement Desensitization and Reprocessing (EMDR) is to use this theory to help individuals properly heal these traumas and acknowledge that the danger has passed.

 Triggers

-Triggers are reminders of a traumatic event and can present as sights, sounds, smells, or particular scenarios.
-Some triggers become so intense certain individuals may experience flashbacks (reliving the memory) because of the trigger.
+Triggers are reminders of a traumatic event and can manifest as sights, sounds, smells, or specific situations.
+When triggers become too intense, some individuals may experience flashbacks, which means they are reliving the memory.
+Triggers often indicate unprocessed trauma, and EMDR aims to repair this trauma.

 Reprocessing and Repair